virtual-world-framework/vwf/README.md

 Your application is now up and running at [http://localhost:3000/](http://localhost:3000/).
 Check out [Getting Started](http://virtual.wf/web/docs/readme.html).

-Go back to the root VWF directory and start the server.

 **Quick Start - Windows**

 Execute the _run.bat_ file provided at the root level of the extracted folder.